 How to get to Taboga Island

-We took the ferry from Balboa yacht club on the Amador Causeway; the return ticket was $12 per person.
+We took the ferry from Balboa yacht club on the Amador Causeway; the return ticket is $20 per person.
 The ride takes around 30 minutes.
 Taxis from Panama City to the yacht club are around $5 (the easiest way to get there).

 Check here for updated ferry times as they only leave a few times per day.
 Taboga Express leaves Monday through Friday at 8am, 9.30am, 11am and 3pm.
 On weekends, there is an additional departure at 4pm.

 Taboga Express leaves Taboga Island at 8.45am, 10.15am, 2.30pm and 4pm.
 On weekends and holidays, there’s an additional departure at 5pm.

 There aren’t many hotels on Taboga Island – less than ten, to be precise, but if you are looking for a couple of days of rest & relaxation away from the city, Taboga Island won’t disappoint.
 If you are traveling with your family or a larger group, you might also want to check out Airbnb’s on Taboga Island, since they have larger properties, entire apartments for less than US$100 per night, beach houses and villas that can accommodate up to 8 people.
 There are more Airbnb’s on Taboga Island than hotels.

 Tip: I you don’t have an Airbnb account yet, sign up with my referral code and get up to $40 off your first booking.

 - Villa Caprichosa – this beautiful small boutique hotel modeled off of an Italian mansion has only five suites, a swimming pool, and stunning ocean views.
 Suites range from US$103 (1-bedroom suite) to US$193 (2-bedroom suite), depending on size and amenities.